Scott and Dan hit up the comics racks from 58 years ago…

-By the way, last time for RETRO HOT PICKS, it was the week of March 24, 1972.
+Last time for RETRO HOT PICKS, it was the week of Aug.
+16, 1980.
 Click here to check it out.

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between March 28 and April 3.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between Aug.
+20 and Aug.
+26.)